yavuztas/stackoverflow-webservice/README.md

 ```
 ### Design Notes
 1. Under the package `dev.yavuztas.stackoverflowwebservice.view` we create model classes for web service requests and remote service responses
 in order to expose our data as well as consume the remote data in a controlled way.
-Besides, we aim to keep our domain models clean.
+Thus, we can keep our domain models clean.
 Certainly, there are alternatives like Jackson `@JsonView` however, we prefer not to spread our conversion logic over on domain models.

 2. Since we customized error handling as a sample in `ApiErrorHandler` we have a chance to guide our consumers by more meaningful error messages